-Undertaking an internship
+Undertaking a placement/ internship

-You may undertake an internship during the course of your Scholarship as long as the necessary application for a Non-Medical Intermission is approved by the University, please see the Cambridge students webpages.
-Please get in touch with us about how this may affect your maintenance payments.
-If you receive any payment for your internship you must declare it to the Trust, and your maintenance may be affected.
+You may undertake an internship during the course of your Scholarship provided -

+- the necessary application for a Non-Medical Intermission is approved by the University; - or you have been granted Leave to Work Away.

+Please see the Cambridge Students webpages for details on how to apply.

+If you receive any payment for your internship you must declare it to the Trust and, if your scholarship includes a maintenance allowance, this may be affected.
+Please get in touch with the Trust for further guidance on this matter.